LIT-Protocol/js-sdk/README.md

 # Packages

-> 📝 If you're looking to use the Lit SDK, you're probably all set with just the lit-node-client <link>.
-It's got everything most folks need.
-However, if you're the type who likes to keep things super lean and mean, and you need to keep an eagle eye on your bundle size, we've got individual packages too.
+📝 If you're looking to use the Lit SDK, you're probably all set with just the lit-node-client <link>. <br/>Get started with interacting with Lit network!

-Individual packages are below so that you can import the minimum required packages for your use case.

 <!-- autogen:package:start -->